Kirti-Harode/SaveTheEarth/README.md

   In Save The Earth, the game's features will be:

   * Game will be timer based (no score).
 Player's job is to save Earth from comets within the time limit.
   * Player will able to Start the game.
   * Game will have multiple levels.
-  * With each level number of comets wil increase and there direction will change.
+  * With each level number of comets will increase and there velocity will also increase.